skalenetwork/documentation/technology/skale-consensus.md

 5.  $TRANSACTION\ COUNT$ - count of transactions in the current block

-6.  $TRANSACTION\ SIZES$ - an array of ftransaction sizes in the current block
+6.  $TRANSACTION\ SIZES$ - an array of transaction sizes in the current block

 7.  $CURRENT\ BLOCK\ PROPOSER\ SIG$ - ECDSA signature of the proposer of